Kav-G/Java-Employee-Management-System/README.md

 # Java-Simple-Application
-This is a simple and minimal application created using JAVA and MYSQL for learning purposes.
+This is a simple and minimal Employee Management application created using JAVA and MYSQL for learning purposes.